 Ways to Find OpenCV Developer for Hire

-Just a few decades ago, the field of artificial intelligence was nothing more than overhyped software that actually offered very little intelligence.
+Just a few decades ago, the field of artificial intelligence and machine learning development was nothing more than overhyped software that actually offered very little intelligence.
 With advancements in technology, however, the processing power of computers quickly improved, and this paved the way to creating machines that more closely resembled the idea that AI created in people’s minds.
 Now, we have machines that can see and learn through the methods of computer vision and machine learning.
 In this article, we take a look at OpenCV, a popular tool that brings computer vision and machine learning in the hands of many developers.

 OpenCV: An Overview

 Initially launched in 1999, OpenCV’s goal is to aid in the creation of computer vision and machine learning applications by laying down a common infrastructure for such applications on which developers can build and develop.
 The tool is an open-source project first started by Intel’s research lab, but support for the project has since been taken over by OpenCV.org, a non-profit foundation.

 With over 2500 algorithms, the OpenCV software library is capable of performing several computer vision and machine perception tasks, including:

 - Building three-dimensional models of various objects

 - Stitching images together to create large, high-resolution images

 - Finding images similar to an input image